 2. In the right circumstances (such as the existence of strong creditor support), provisional liquidators may be given powers to restructure the company’s business and indebtedness.

-3. Provisional liquidators with restructuring powers may focus on restructuring even if they have completed their other tasks for which they were appointed.
+3. Provisional liquidators with restructuring powers may focus on restructuring even if they have completed the other tasks for which they were appointed.

 4. Thus the Hong Kong provisional liquidation regime may sometimes help a foreign company achieve a restructuring, as the facts in China Solar demonstrate.